Precision Dental Implant Placements in Winter Haven

 • Won’t fall out when you are talking

 • Preserve the jawbone

 Dentures (and bridges) are very important tools for treating missing teeth, but they do come with a negative health effect: jawbone loss.
 The jawbone requires regular stimulation from the chewing and biting actions of teeth to maintain itself.
 Without teeth, the jawbone rapidly resorbs.
 Dental implants prevent this problem because they directly stimulate the jaw, just as a natural tooth would.

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 Dental implants are titanium screws that are inserted into the jaw, and onto which a prosthetic crown is attached.
 Titanium has the unique ability to fuse with bone in the body in a process that takes several months after the initial implant surgery.
 The bond is so sturdy that the implant is just about as good as a natural tooth once the process is complete.

 Surgical Advances in Dental Implants

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-Dr. Cornejo and Dr. Ramirez performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dr. Cornejo performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.